 Since August 1998, the board of directors has authorized the Company to repurchase up to \$70.0 million of the Company's outstanding shares of Class A common stock.
 The repurchases are used primarily to fund the Company's equity incentive plans.
-During the years ended December 31, 1999, 2000 and 2001, the Company repurchased approximately 1.4 million, 1.9 million and 2.5 million shares of Class A common stock for an aggregate price of approximately \$1.1 million, \$1.2 million and \$1.8.1 million, respectively, and 173,000 shares for an aggregate price of approximately \$1.4 million (unaudited) during the three months ended March 31, 2002.
+During the years ended December 31, 1999, 2000 and 2001, the Company repurchased approximately 1.4 million, 1.9 million and 2.5 million shares of Class A common stock for an aggregate price of approximately \$17.1 million, \$12.8 million and \$18.1 million, respectively, and 173,000 shares for an aggregate price of approximately \$1.4 million (unaudited) during the three months ended March 31, 2002.
 As of December 31, 2001, the Company had repurchased a total of approximately 6.7 million shares of Class A common stock for an aggregate price of approximately \$59.0 million.
-As of March 31, 2002, the Company had repurchased a total of approximately \$60.0 million (unaudited).
+As of March 31, 2002, the Company had repurchased a total of approximately 6.9 million shares of Class A common stock for an aggregate price of approximately \$60.0 million (unaudited).